INFORMATION WE COLLECT

 WHAT WE DO WITH INFORMATION WE COLLECT

 We will use your Identifiable Information to respond to requests you may make of us.
 We may also use your Identifiable Information to contact you and/or provide you with general information about our services.
 We may also enhance or merge your Identifiable Information with data obtained from third parties for the same purposes.
 In addition, from time to time, we may refer to your Identifiable Information to better understand your needs and how we can improve our website and services.
 We may also refer to Non-Identifiable Information, such as tracking information collected with cookies and web beacons, to analyze the performance of, and make improvements to, our products.
 We do not sell your Identifiable Information to any third party mailing lists.

 We may share your Identifiable Information with our agents, contractors or partners in connection with services that these individuals or entities perform for, or with us.

-These agents, contractors or partners are restricted from using this data in any way other than to provide services for Carefinder, or services for the collaboration in which they and Carefinder are engaged.
+These agents, contractors or partners are restricted from using this data in any way other than to provide services for Pathpoint, or services for the collaboration in which they and Pathpoint are engaged.
 We may, for example, provide your information to agents, contractors or partners for hosting our databases, for data processing services or so that they can send you information that you request.